🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🧠 Yoga Studios + 6.4 -- 10 A moderate selection of yoga studios and holistic centers, suitable for regular practice, but not a standout destination compared to dedicated yoga hubs.
+🧠 Yoga Studios + 6.2 -- 10 A decent small yoga community with several studios and regular classes, though not a dedicated wellness retreat hub.

 πŸ’Ό WORK ENVIRONMENT